LesLivia/StrategyViz/README.md

 them into Probabilitic Timed Automata (PTA).
 The tool processes both pure [TIGA][tiga]-style strategies and TIGA strategies optimized through Stratego.

-The tool returns the original [Uppaal][uppaal] model (i.e., a PTA network) with all *controllable* edges replaced with * uncontrollable* ones with guard conditions calculated by the strategy.
+The tool returns the original [Uppaal][uppaal] model (i.e., a PTA network) modified so that all *controllable* edges are replaced by *uncontrollable* ones with guards calculated by the strategy.

 **Note:** The tool has been tested on macOS 10.15.7 and Uppaal Stratego 9.
 Should you succeed in running the tool in a different environment or run into any issue throughout the process, please reach out to the author.

 Authors: